Erlend Magnus Viggen

 - (2020) Proceedings of the 43rd Scandinavian Symposium on Physical Acoustics.
 2020.
 ISBN 978-82-8123-020-0.

 - (2019) Proceedings of the 42nd Scandinavian Symposium on Physical Acoustics.
 2019.
 ISBN 978-82-8123-019-4.

 - (2016) The Lattice Boltzmann Method: Principles and Practice.
 Springer.
 2016.
 ISBN 978-3-319-44647-9.
 Graduate Texts in Physics (.).

 - (2016) Proceedings of the 39th Scandinavian Symposium on Physical Acoustics.
 2016.
 ISBN 978-82-8123-016-3.

 Part of book/report

-- (2010) The Lattice Boltzmann Method in Acoustics.
-Proceedings of the 33rd Scandinavian Symposium on Physical Acoustics.
+- (2021) Determining Inner Geometry Properties From Eccentered Pulse-Echo Measurements in a Pipe.
+Proceedings of the 44th Scandinavian Symposium on Physical Acoustics.